vhaudiquet/ubuntu-project-docs/docs/staging/dmb/dmb-knowledge-requirements.md

 | **Main Inclusion Review (MIR) process** | Understand the [MIR process](https://canonical-ubuntu-project.readthedocs-hosted.com/MIR/main-inclusion-review/#main-inclusion-review), its purpose.
 When invoking that process is needed and how to do so. | B | I |  | B | A |
 | Understand main vs universe | Why does the [split exist](https://documentation.ubuntu.com/server/tutorial/managing-software/#where-do-packages-come-from%20), what does it mean to the Developer and what to the user | B | I | B | B | A |
 | MIR submission | Having submitted, and finalized MIR cases |  | BE |  |  | IE |

-\*1: expected level is a non linear, non unit description of how deep a particular topic should be covered.
-Abbreviated as B \= Basic, I \= Intermediate, A \= Advanced.
-If an E is present in the column, this will be mostly demonstrated by Evidence over being to answer questions.